nohahjeong/labenu-musics-frontend/README.md

 User can log in providing his registered e-mail or nickname and password.
 After log in, user is redirected to feed page.

-### `Add Music` (not implemented yet)
+### `Add Music`

-User can add music, providing title, author, album, genre, date and file or link, to his feed page.
+User can add music, providing title, author, album, genre, date and file, to his feed page.

+### `View User Musics`

+User can view his musics in the feed page and click to see details.